Poojitha220403/HandsOn4/README.md

     ```
 3. Commit and push to your repo so that we can able to see your output

+Challenges Faced & Solutions

+Java Version Issue:
+Initially, I faced an issue where the project was not running because of incompatible Java versions.
+This was resolved by switching to Java 8, which is compatible with Hadoop.

+MapReduce Job Abruptly Stopping:
+The major challenge was running the MapReduce job.
+On my laptop, the job would abruptly stop and exit from the bash shell.
+I tried reinstalling all the applications (Docker, Hadoop, Maven) and restarted my system multiple times, but the issue persisted.
+As a workaround, I switched to another laptop where I successfully completed the Hands-On exercise.

 ## Sample Input:
  ```bash